Implantable Cardioverter Defibrillator (ICD) Insertion

 Arrange to have someone drive you home from the hospital after your release.

-You should be able to return to your daily routine within a few days.
-Your doctor
+You should be able to return to your daily routine in a few days.
+Your healthcare

-You will most likely be able to resume your usual diet, unless your doctor tells you
+You will most likely be able to resume your normal diet, unless your healthcare provider

 Keep the insertion site clean and dry.
 You will be given instructions about bathing

 and showering.
-Your doctor will give you specific instructions about driving.
-You
+Your healthcare provider will give you specific instructions about

-will not be able to drive until your doctor says it's OK.
-These limitations will be
+driving.
+You won't be able to drive until your healthcare provider says it's OK.
+These